AdobeDocs/journey-optimizer-b2b.sv-SE/help/user/start/email-protocols.md

 ## Utgående IP-adresser

 En utgående anslutning upprättas av Marketo Engage till en server på Internet åt dig.
 Din IT-organisation och vissa partners/leverantörer kan använda tillåtelselista för att begränsa åtkomsten till servrar.
-I så fall måste du förse dem med utgående IP-adressblock från Marketo Engage som kan läggas till i deras tillåtelselista.
+Om så är fallet måste du förse dem med utgående IP-adressblock från Marketo Engage som kan läggas till i deras tillåtelselista.

 <!-- ### Webhooks

 Marketo Engage webhooks are an outbound integration mechanism.
 When a Smart Campaign executes a _Call Webhook_ flow action, it makes an HTTP request to an external web service.
 If the web service publisher uses an allowlist on the firewall of the network where the external web service is located, the publisher must add the IP address blocks listed below to their allowlist.
-For more information, see [Create a webhook](https://experienceleague.adobe.com/sv/docs/marketo/using/product-docs/administration/additional-integrations/create-a-webhook){target="_blank"} and [Call Webhook](https://experienceleague.adobe.com/sv/docs/marketo/using/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/call-webhook){target="_blank"} in the Marketo Engage documentation.
+For more information, see [Create a webhook](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/additional-integrations/create-a-webhook){target="_blank"} and [Call Webhook](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/call-webhook){target="_blank"} in the Marketo Engage documentation.

 ### CRM sync

 Marketo Engage Salesforce CRM Sync and Microsoft Dynamics Sync are integration mechanisms that make outbound HTTP requests to APIs published by your CRM vendor.
 Ensure that your IT organization does not block any of the IP address blocks below from accessing your CRM vendor APIs.
-For more information, see [Add an Existing Salesforce Field to the Marketo Sync](https://experienceleague.adobe.com/sv/docs/marketo/using/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/add-an-existing-salesforce-field-to-the-marketo-sync){target="_blank"} and [Understanding the Microsoft Dynamics Sync](https://experienceleague.adobe.com/sv/docs/marketo/using/product-docs/crm-sync/microsoft-dynamics/understanding-the-microsoft-dynamics-sync){target="_blank"} in the Marketo Engage documentation. -->
+For more information, see [Add an Existing Salesforce Field to the Marketo Sync](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/add-an-existing-salesforce-field-to-the-marketo-sync){target="_blank"} and [Understanding the Microsoft Dynamics Sync](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/microsoft-dynamics/understanding-the-microsoft-dynamics-sync){target="_blank"} in the Marketo Engage documentation. -->

 ## Utgående IP-adressblock